Judge weighs request to toss Chasing Horse's sex abuse case – KION546

 Associated Press

-LAS VEGAS (AP) — A former “Dances With Wolves” actor accused of sexually abusing Indigenous women and girls in the U.S. and Canada has asked a judge in Nevada to toss out a sweeping indictment against him, saying two Las Vegas area women identified as victims wanted to have sex with him.
+LAS VEGAS (AP) — A former “Dances With Wolves” actor accused of sexually abusing Indigenous women and girls in the U.S. and Canada for two decades has asked a judge in Nevada to toss out a sweeping indictment against him in state court.

 Clark County District Court Judge Carli Kierny said Wednesday that she would issue her decision before the end of the week.
-She didn’t offer any indication as to how she might rule during her questioning of state prosecutors and Chasing Horse’s public defender.
+She could deny Chasing Horse’s request or dismiss some or all of the charges, although she didn’t offer any indication as to how she might rule during her questioning of state prosecutors and Chasing Horse’s public defender.

+A Clark County jury indicted Chasing Horse, 46, in February on charges of sexual assault of a minor, kidnapping, child abuse, lewdness and drug trafficking.
+He has been in custody at a county jail since Jan.
+31, when he was arrested by SWAT officers near the home he shared with his five wives in North Las Vegas.

 Clark County prosecutor Stacey Kollins told the judge Wednesday that Chasing Horse’s claims were offensive, pointing to the age that one of the victims says the abuse began.